Atlas of plant and animal histology

 Clathrin coated vesicles

-Clathrin coated vesicles.
-This endocytic pathway is the main mechanism for incorporating integral proteins and lipids, both located in the plasma membrane, as well as extracellular molecules with a size smaller than 156 nm, including some viruses.
-Clathrin coated vesicles are formed in plasma membrane areas where the cytoplasmic protein clathrin is present.
+Endocytosis mediated by clathrin coated vesicle is the main mechanism for incorporating integral proteins and lipids, both located in the plasma membrane, as well as extracellular molecules with a size smaller than 156 nm, including some viruses.
+Clathrin coated vesicles are assembled in plasma membrane areas where the cytoplasmic protein clathrin is present, which alternates between the cytosol and the plasma membrane.
+Clathrin coated vesicles are initiated in specific regions of the plasma.
+For instance, those enriched in PI(4,5)P2.
 In fibroblasts, these areas may be up to 2 % of the total surface of the plasma membrane.
 Clathrin shows a three arms molecular structure, and when these proteins gather together are able to assemble into a regular pentagonal net.
 This organization and the way they assemble help in the membrane invagination and final closure of the vesicle.
 The clathrin assembling produces vesicles of about 120 nm in diameter.
 Clathrin, however, is not in direct contact with the plasma membrane.
-Other proteins, known as adaptor proteins, are intermediaries between plasma membrane and clathrin, and are also needed for clathrin assembling.
-Furthermore, adaptor proteins are needed for the selection of proteins which are going to be incorporated into the vesicles: transmembrane proteins as well as receptor-ligand complexes.
-Adaptor proteins directly bind to the cytosolic domain of transmembrane proteins, including receptors.
-Once vesicle is closed and moves away from the plasma membrane, the clathrin scaffold is disorganized, individual clathrin proteins are released into the cytoplasm, and vesicle is now moved to the target compartment, usually early endosomes.
-Free clathrin molecules are thus able to start another endocytic process.
+There area about 50 different proteins involved in the formation of the vesicle, all of them coming from the cytosol.
+Between the clathrin net and the plasma membrane, these proteins participate in many aspects of the vesicle formation.
+For instance, adaptor proteins are involved in selecting the receptors, and therefore the cargoes, to be included in the vesicle.
+Clathrin coated vesicles can transport many types of cargoes.

 Caveolae

 Caveolae were described in the 1950s by P. Palade after observing animal tissues at transmission electron microscopy.
 They are small invaginations (45-80 nm) of the plasma membrane that can be observed in most eukaryotic cells.
 It is supposed that most caveolae become vesicles (but see below).
 Caveolae are abundant in endothelial cells, muscle cells and adipocytes.
-Caveolae membrane contains the protein caveolin, as well as other glycosylphosphatidylinositol-linked proteins, and is enriched in sphingolipids (sphingomyelin and glycosphingolipids), and span cholesterol.
+Caveolae membrane contains the protein caveolin, as well as other glycosylphosphatidylinositol-linked proteins, and is enriched in sphingolipids (sphingomyelin and glycosphingolipids) and cholesterol.
 The expression of caveolin in a cell is enough to form caveolae.
-There are around 100 to 200 caveolin molecules in one caveola and there are different types of caveolin in one caveola.
-Caveolae may be observed in the Golgi complex as well, so it has been suggested that vesicles formed from caveolae may work as transporter of certain molecules between plasma membrane and Golgi complex.
+There are around 100 to 200 caveolin molecules in one caveola and different types of caveolin.
+Caveolae may be observed in the Golgi apparatus as well, so it has been suggested that vesicles formed from caveolae may work as transporter of certain molecules between the plasma membrane and the Golgi apparatus.
 However, most vesicles coming from the plasma membrane caveolae are fused with early endosomes.
-Some authors suggest that these endosomes are different from other early endosomes, and they suggest the name caveosome.
+Some authors suggest that these endosomes are different from other early endosomes, and the name caveosome has been suggested.

 Caveolae functions are not clear yet.
-Although a mayor role in endocytosis has been suggested, there is not strong experimental support.
-However, in some cell types, such as endothelial cells, muscle cells, and adipocytes, caveolae may have a more prominent role in endocytosis.
-Other functions may be modulating signal transduction by gathering receptors of the plasma membrane, such as tyrosine kinase receptors.
-They can also participate in the lipid traffic between plasma membrane and organelles.
+Although a mayor role in endocytosis has been suggested, there is no strong experimental support.
+Other suggested functions are modulating signal transduction by gathering receptors of the plasma membrane, such as tyrosine kinase receptors.
+They may also participate in the lipid traffic between the plasma membrane and some organelles.
+They even may be involved in fighting some tumors.
 Choleric toxin, folic acid, and other molecules enter the cell by means of caveolae.
-They may be involved in fighting some tumors.

 Non-coated vesicles